Budget-Friendly Pergola Designs for Any Backyard

 If the goal is the lowest-possible cost — or you want a pergola that doesn’t look like every other one on the block — upcycled materials get you there.
 Each of these substitutes for a standard pergola part at a fraction of the retail price.

-- Bamboo poles ($1–$3 each): Light, surprisingly strong, and grown locally in many parts of the country.
+• Bamboo poles: Light, surprisingly strong, and grown locally in many parts of the country.
 Brush on an outdoor-rated polyurethane to keep them from splitting in sun and rain.

-- DIY shade sails ($15–$30): Pick UV-resistant outdoor fabric, heat-seal the hem edges (a soldering iron works in a pinch), and clip to the rafters with stainless carabiners.
-A single sail covers most of an 8×8-foot pergola top.
+• DIY shade sails: Pick UV-resistant outdoor fabric, heat-seal the hem edges, and clip to the rafters with stainless carabiners.
+If you’d rather skip the sewing, a ready-made rectangle like the ColourTree rectangle sun shade sail ($$$) comes hemmed with stainless D-rings at the corners and blocks most UV — a single sail covers most of an 8×8-foot pergola top.

-- Salvaged galvanized pipes ($5–$10 each): Plumbing-grade galvanized steel pipes make industrial-looking pergola supports.
+• Salvaged galvanized pipes: Plumbing-grade galvanized steel pipes make industrial-looking pergola supports.
 Sand any rust off, hit them with a rust-inhibiting primer, and bolt them to wood posts or directly to a deck frame.

-- Reclaimed shutters, doors, or barn wood ($5–$20 each): Sand the old finish off, apply outdoor acrylic paint or stain, and use them as side panels or as a screen at one end of the pergola for a partial-shade wall.
+• Reclaimed shutters, doors, or barn wood: Sand the old finish off, apply outdoor acrylic paint or stain, and use them as side panels or a screen at one end for a partial-shade wall.

-- Thrifted chains, hooks, and brackets (under $10): Sand off any rust, clear-coat, and use to hang planters, string lights, or fabric panels from the rafters.
+• Thrifted chains, hooks, and brackets: Sand off any rust, clear-coat, and use to hang planters, string lights, or fabric panels from the rafters.

-- Pallet wood (free–$20 per pallet): A few pallets disassembled into individual slats can substitute for new rafter stock.
-If you’re going pallet-heavy, our garden hammock frame plans for pallet wood covers the bracket choices and prep work that hold up outdoors.
+• Pallet wood: A few pallets disassembled into individual slats can substitute for new rafter stock.
+If you’re going pallet-heavy, my garden hammock frame plans for pallet wood cover the bracket choices and prep work that hold up outdoors.

 Whatever you upcycle, the prep matters more than the source.
 Clean every surface, sand rough spots smooth, prime any metal, and apply two thin coats of outdoor sealer or paint instead of one thick coat.
 Done right, salvaged materials hold up just as well as new lumber for a fraction of the price.